 It’s time we started to celebrate more than a one-dimensional view of intelligence – it’s time to balance the full rainbow of abilities.
 It’s worth our efforts – there’s a pot of gold at the end.
-Our effectiveness depends upon it.
+Our effectiveness in our work supporting athletes and coaches depends upon it.

 If you liked this blog, you’d probably find one of our online courses helpful in helping you achieve more in your career or future career working in sports science.
 Take a look and sign up.